-- 1. The name of the PG Degree program shall be Master of Physiotherapy [MPT]. - 2 The Master of Physiotherapy program shall be under the Faculty of Medicine. - 3.
+- 1. The name of the PG Degree program shall be Master of Physiotherapy [MPT]. - 2.
+The Master of Physiotherapy program shall be under the Faculty of Medicine. - 3.
 These ordinances shall be called "The Ordinances, Syllabus and Scheme of Examination Pertaining to the Master of Physiotherapy course, MPT" - 4.
-This syllabus will be applicable from academic year 2016-17.
+This syllabus will be applicable from academic year 2018-19 onwards.